xapian/xapian-docsprint/overview.rst

 Installation
 ------------

-There are two pieces of Xapian you need to following this guide: the library itself, and support for the language you're going to be using.
+There are two pieces of Xapian you need to follow this guide: the library itself, and support for the language you're going to be using.
 This guide was originally written with examples in Python_, and we're also working on full translations into PHP_ and C++.
 Help with